1 - Overview

 AKHQ connection informationAKHQ connection information

-• If log collection configuration is required, click the Edit button next to log collection to set it
+• If log collection configuration is required, click the Edit button next to Log Collection to configure

 NetworkInstalled network information (VPC, Subnet)

-• If you need to add or delete an IP, click the Edit button to set
+• If you need to add or remove IPs, click the Edit button to configure

-ZookeeperServer type, default OS, additional Disk information for Zookeeper node
+ZookeeperServer type, base OS, and additional Disk information

-• If you need to modify the server type, click the Edit button next to the server type to set it
+• If you need to modify the server type, click the Edit button next to the server type to configure it

 • Modifying the server type requires a server restart